 Sargon of Akkad and his daughter Priestess Enheduanna

-In the city of Ur, Sargon the Great elevated one of his favorite daughters, Enheduanna, to the high priestess of the Sumerian goddess Inanna.
+In the city of Ur, Sargon the Great elevated one of his favorite daughters, Enheduanna, to high priestess of the Sumerian goddess Inanna.
 This was just one of the strategic tools Sargon used to keep his empire united.
-Aside from holding the title of history’s first known writer, the Priestess Enheduanna proved herself a very skilled administrator of the city of Ur.
+Aside from holding the title of history’s first known writer, the priestess Enheduanna proved herself a very skilled administrator of the city of Ur.
 She worked hard and carried out her father’s vision diligently.

-As a priestess of such an important god like Nanna, Enheduanna wielded a significant amount of power in the Akkadian Empire.
+As a priestess of such an important deity, Enheduanna wielded a significant amount of power in the Akkadian Empire.
 She would use this influence to consolidate her father’s reign over the empire.
 It was not uncommon for ancient rulers to use religion to exercise strong control over their empires.
 Sargon was no different, and Enheduanna’s extensive knowledge of religious practice of the time proved very useful.

 Sargon of Akkad and the goddess Ishtar

 Sargon of Akkad credited his numerous successful conquests and battle wins to Ishtar, the Mesopotamian goddess of war, love, and sexuality.
 Ishtar’s equivalent in the Sumerian pantheon is the goddess Inanna.

 How long was his reign?

 The Sumerian King List states that Sargon of Akkad ruled over his empire for 56 years.
 He is said to have died at an old age.
 Sargon the Great is said to have died of natural causes.